-In 2021 we are planning to run the following training courses:
+In 2022 we are planning to run a number of training courses:

-- Getting Started: Analysing HILDA with Stata.
+- Introduction to the HILDA Survey.
+This is a 2-hour online workshop aims to give participants an overview of the HILDA Survey, the datasets and documentation. - Getting Started: Analysing HILDA with Stata.
 This 3-day hands-on training course is designed for people interested in using the HILDA Survey data but are still finding their feet.
 There will be a half-day Introduction to Stata just prior to the course for those who have not used Stata before. - Introduction to Panel Data Analysis Techniques.
-This course covers longitudinal descriptive statistics, regression analysis, panel data regression techniques and instrumental variables.
+This 4-day hands-on course covers longitudinal descriptive statistics, regression analysis, panel data regression techniques and instrumental variables.

-At the time of writing we have not yet decided when we will run these courses or if they will be face-to-face.
-Once this is decided, details of these future training opportunities will be circulated to the HILDA email list and to users who have been approved through the ADA The details will also be found on the HILDA website.
+We hope to run the online workshop in March and August and the two hands-on courses in Melbourne in June.
+Details of these training opportunities will be circulated to the HILDA email list and to users who have been approved through the ADA.
+The details will also be found on the HILDA website.